tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 This lab have an Ubuntu acting as a "Provider Networking - Upstream SLAAC Router", withit have two ethernet cards, with our WAN ISP attached to eth0, and behind it (eth1), will sit the entire OpenStack infrastructure (i.e. "The Cloud", controllers, network and compute nodes, instances and regular servers).

-This Firewall Ubuntu might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from SixxS.net and start using it with **aiccu**).
+This **Firewall Ubuntu** might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from SixxS.net and start using it with **aiccu**).

-Also, if you go with IPv6, you'll need the package **radvd** installed here, so, you'll be able to advertise your IPv6 blocks within your (V)LAN, including your Project's Instances.
-And, for the Ubuntu IPv6 clients (including future IPv6-Only Instances), you'll also need the package **rdnssd** to auto-configure the Instance's /etc/resolv.conf file according.
+Also, if you go with IPv6, you'll need the package **radvd** installed here, so, you'll be able to advertise your IPv6 blocks within your (V)LAN, including your Project's Instances Network.
+And, for the Ubuntu IPv6 clients (including IPv6-Only Instances), you'll also need the package **rdnssd** to auto-configure Instance's /etc/resolv.conf file according (it will receive the *DNS Nameservers* from **radvd**).

 ## 1.1.
 Gateway (Ubuntu 14.04.1)